Band : Zucchini Drive

 Graap and De Geeter kept their album ‘Howler’ a more sacred space and took it upon themselves to do all of the writing and production.

 Working in remote locations in London and Belgium, Zucchini Drive’s project ‘No Food and Lots of Weapons’ was completely self-produced, and the album represented the duo’s take on a 2012 world.

-‘Tony’s Truck’ totally fits in with the other albums when it comes to change, innovation and new influences.
-This album is part of a trilogy that is turning out to be the big brother of the family with a more open, atmospheric character.
+‘Charlotte’s Basement’ totally fits in with the other albums when it comes to change, innovation and new influences.
+This album is the big brother of the family with a more open, atmospheric character.
 The tempo of the vocal parts brought to a lower level, while melody and beats sound edgier than ever.

 Spherical intro’s bring you to an electronical climax, one more explicit than the other.
-For this album they joined forces with Mike Ladd, Gwenaëlle, Rob Crooks and Nestor Wynrush for vocal parts and got creative assistence of Pieter Blancke, Mich Decruynaere, Baptiste Navarro, Harry Descamps, Christian and Levy Seynaeve for the instrumentals.
+For this album they joined forces with Mike Ladd, Gwenaëlle and Nomad for vocal parts and got creative assistence of Pieter Blancke, Mich Decruynaere and Levy Seynaeve for the instrumentals.